hzeller/flaschen-taschen/doc/protocols.md

 Receives UDP packets with a raw [PPM file][ppm] (`P6`) on port 1337 in a single datagram per image.
 A ppm file has a simple text header followed by the binary RGB image data.
-We add another feature: 'offset'; since the header is already defined in a fixed way, we add a footer after the binary image data to be backward compatible.
+We have another feature: 'offset'; since the header is already defined in a fixed way, we add a footer after the binary image data to be backward compatible.

 A 10x10 image looks like this (header + data + optional footer).
 End-of-line